sgibson47/play-the-game/notes.md

 After lots of futzing and trying to get fix this, I discovered the issue was in my hardcoded data.
 I had given two of the game the same id.

 So now it works, but there's no reason to have changed the way I did it.
 I'm gonna leave it b/c it works so I see no reason to change it back.

+3:
+What do I want in my NavBar?
+Links to:
+  - /games/new; "New Game"
+    displays a form to create a new game that when submitted creates a new game in the database and redirects the user to the new game's show page so that she may begin to play
+  - /games; "Index of Games"
+    displays a list of links to the show pages of existing games in the database
+  - /rules; "Rules"
+    displays the rules re how to play The Game